Tacloban, Leyte

 See through walls of the restaurant.

 Located inside a subdivision, Village Chefs offers privacy and a homey ambiance to its patrons.
 A swimming pool outside the quaint restaurant looked inviting but the cool breeze made us stay indoors and enjoy the artful designs of its interiors.
-Some of the walls are surrounded by a net that gives us a view of the pool outside.
-Although situated in a posh portion of the city, the restaurant was not spared by Yolanda’s wrath.
-Its roofs were also flown by the strong winds and renovation are needed to get it back to shape.
+A net surrounds some walls, giving us a view of the pool outside.

 It has beautiful interiors.
 And it's packed!